Eosinophilic Gastrointestinal Disease (EGID) Clinic

 - Problems with feeding and nutrition

-- Other GI conditions, such as constipation and gastroesophageal reflux
+- Other pediatric GI conditions, such as gastroesophageal reflux

-Our specialists are familiar with all of these conditions and how they affect kids with EGID.
-They know what to look for and will make sure your child receives the care they need to experience the best health possible.
+Our specialists are familiar with these conditions and how they affect children with EGID.
+We know what symptoms and issues to look for and will make sure your child receives the care they need to experience the best health possible.